lextm/blog/_posts/2014/2014-2-22-parallel-mono-environments-some-update.md

 ---
+description: This post talks about how to set up parallel Mono environments with latest updates.
+excerpt_separator: <!--more-->
 layout: post
-title: "Parallel Mono Environments, Some Update"
-description: "This post talks about how to set up parallel Mono environments with latest updates."
-tags: Mono
 permalink: /parallel-mono-environments-some-update-3916d327ec97
-excerpt_separator: <!--more-->
+tags: linux mono
+title: Parallel Mono Environments, Some Update
 ---
 The Mono guys have [a good guide](http://www.mono-project.com/Parallel_Mono_Environments) on how to set up parallel Mono environment.
 However, it was pretty old (for Mono 1.* phase).
 I tried to build up my own paralle Mono environment for the first time a few days ago, so here I documented what are the changes you should pay significant attention to while preparing the same environment for Mono 3.2.8.
 <!--more-->